bhaskarpa/PracticalMachineLearningCourseProject/README.md

 * PracticalMachineLearningProject.pdf
 * Readme.md

-I have submitted both the *PDF* and *HTML* versions of the knitr generated documents.
+I have submitted both the *PDF* and *HTML* versions of the knitr generated documents in case there is an issue looking at HTML document please look at PDF version of the document.